Oslandia/workshop-postgis-qgis-3d/workshop.md

 We will use PDAL to load point clouds into PgPointCloud / PostGIS We can also use lasinfo tools to get information on LAS files.

-PDAL documentation is available here :  https://pdal.io/
+PDAL documentation is available here:  https://pdal.io/

 Get information about `boulder_lite.las`.
 - Open a terminal